+They said that they were given detailed explanations about dental treatment, and said their dentist listened to them.
+Patients commented that they made them feel at ease, especially when they were anxious about visiting the dentist.

 We saw that staff protected patients' privacy and were aware of the importance of confidentiality.
 Patients said staff treated them with dignity and respect.

 The practice had arrangements to obtain the views of patients and used these to improve where indicated the level of patient satisfaction.

 Are services responsive to people's needs?

-No action We found that this practice was providing responsive care in accordance with the relevant regulations.
+We found that this practice was providing responsive care in accordance with the relevant regulations.

 The practice's appointment system was efficient and met patients' needs.
 Patients could get an appointment quickly if in pain.

 Staff considered and took into account patients' different needs and had made reasonable adjustments to accommodate patients who may need additional support.

-The practice could make arrangements to help patients whose first language was not English and those with sight or hearing loss should these be required.
+The practice had arrangements to help patients whose first language was not English and those with sight or hearing loss should these be required.

 The practice took patients views seriously.
-They valued compliments from patients and had arrangements to respond to concerns and complaints guickly and constructively.
+They valued compliments from patients and had arrangements to respond to concerns and complaints quickly and constructively.

 Are services well-led?

-No action We found that this practice was providing well-led care in accordance with the relevant regulations.
+We found that this practice was providing well-led care in accordance with the relevant regulations.

 The practice had arrangements to ensure the smooth running of the service.
 These included systems for the practice team to discuss the quality and safety of the care and treatment provided.
 There was a clearly defined management structure and staff felt supported and appreciated.

 The practice had a range of policies and procedures to underpin the day to day management of the service.

-The practice monitored clinical and non-clinical areas of their work to help them improve and learn.
-This included asking for and listening to the views of patients and staff
+Some improvements were needed so that clinical and non-clinical areas were monitored consistently to help them improve and learn.